openxava/xavaprojects/README.md

 Now, you should have the *XavaProjects* project in your workspace.

 ### Update XavaProjects with OpenXava
 In *XavaProjects* project inside Eclipse look for the file *build.xml*, with the right mouse button select *Run As > Ant Build...* .
 This will open a dialog, where you have to uncheck *desployWar* and check *updateOX*.
-Then click on *Finish*.
+Then click on *Run*.
 After the ant task completes, select the *XavaProjects* project and click F5 to refresh it.
 Finally, press Ctrl-B to build the project.

 ## Configure database
 You need to have installed and running a MySQL database.
 If not, go to [MySQL site](https://www.mysql.com/) and download and install it.